VictorHDS/YTVD/README.md

 ## Overview:
 Application made in Python to download YouTube videos.

-This is an old project that I decided to re-upload to GitHub, with the python up to date and the commits with standards
+This is an old project that I decided to re-upload to GitHub, with the python up to date.

 ## Technologies and Standardizations Used:
 * Python;